tetsushijp/AEP-Hands-on-Labs/labs/travel/Foundations/Schemas.md

-12. Click "Create new mixin" on the very top
+12. Select "Create new mixin" on the very top

       ![Demo](./images/schemamixin7.png)